duane-curlee/Pyarc/README.md

-# pyarc
+# About pyarc.py
-Python archiver, a Python script to create a backup zip file of your selected folders.
+pyarc.py, Python archiver, a Python/tkinter script to create a zipped backup file of your choosen files and/or folders.

-A platform-independent GUI-based Python archiver tool that will make a backup file (a zip file) in the fashion of cPanel's Backup program.
+Pyarc is intended to be a platform-independent GUI-based backup tool that will make a zip file in the fashion of cPanel's Backup program.
+It allows you to choose your folders, but they must be in your home folder, and will save your choices for the next time you run Pyarc into this file:

+~/pyarc-settings.txt

+Right now, this utility is still under construction, new updates will be posted here.
-It will drop the zip archive in your home folder.
-It will allow you to select your folders starting from your home folder.

-The file name of the backup file should be in this format:
+After you press the 'Archive' button, Pyarc will then make and drop a zip archive in your home folder.
+The filename of the backup file will be in this format:

 backup-(date-time-stamp).zip

-## pyarc-cli
-Python Archiver, command line interface, a Python script to create a backup zip file of your folders of choice.

-This is a platform-independent Python archiver tool that will make a backup file (a zip file) in the fashion of cPanel's Backup program.
-It will drop the zip archive in your current working directory.
-It will allow you to select your folders on the command line and include them into the archive, keeping the relative paths within the archive.

-The file name of the backup file should be in this format:

-pyarc-cli-(date-time-stamp).zip

-## date and time stamp
+## About the date and time stamp

 The date and time stamp will be in this format:

 year-month-day-hour-minute-second

+sample: backup-2020-05-25-14-07-38.zip

+Which is May 25, 2020, at 2:07pm, and 38 seconds.

-Year is 4-digit, all others are 2-digits.
-This way, the zip file will show when the archive was created, yet the operating system's date and time stamp will show when the archive was last modified.
+Year is always 4-digit, all others are 2-digits.
+This way, the zip file will show when the archive was created, yet the operating system's date and time stamp will change and show when the archive was last modified.
+Also this format allows the backup files to be sorted based on age.